-As a small business owner who accepts cash payments, you need to protect your business from counterfeit money.
+As a small business owner who accepts cash payments, you must protect your business from counterfeit money.
 There are millions of dollars in counterfeit bills in circulation.
 Learn how to tell if money is fake before you accept counterfeit bills.

 Once you receive counterfeit bills, they are valueless, which results in unnecessary profit losses.
-When you know how to tell if money is real, you can make sure your business doesn’t lose hundreds of dollars from counterfeit cash.
+When you know how to tell if money is real, you can ensure your business doesn’t lose hundreds of dollars from counterfeit cash.

 How to tell if money is fake